sansqra/sansqra/README.md

 I'm a final year Computer Science undergad.
 Obsessed about all things Machine Learning and AI 🤖

-I do spend my time writing code, reading papers, and sometimes dreaming up architectures (but still a noob at all this).
+I do spend my time writing code, reading reserach papers, and sometimes dreaming up architectures (but still a noob at all this).

 <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Developer.gif" size=190px>